Darlene's Daydream Café

 CAUSE IT LOOKS LIKE RAIN IS COMIN IN

 DARLENE: We rented a bus and took to the road.
 Those were some long hard days and long hard nights, but I did it for William.
 I loved him, and I wanted to make him happy.
 We spent two years traveling up and down the highways - singing and fighting and drinking.
-And that's when I got pregnant with Willie.
+And that's when I got pregnant with Junior Willie.
 We got married on the road, and kept right on touring.

-DARLENE, BILLY and PATTY:
+DARLENE, CODY and PATTY:

 AND IT LOOKS LIKE THE SUNSHINE HAS ENDED